 Getting to the city

 Taxis are the only direct transport from the airport to the city.
 Make sure to take a government licensed taxi with a fare conversion chart as unlicensed taxis are known to overcharge travellers.
-The Mumbai Suburban Railway Network consists of three lines, namely the Western, Central and Harbour Lines; all of which connect to various parts of the city.
+The Mumbai Suburban Railway Network consists of three lines, namely the Western, Central Main, and the Harbour Lines; all of which connect to various parts of the city.
 The closest station to Terminal 1 (Vile Parle), is located in Santa Cruz, while the nearest station to Terminal 2 (Andheri) is located in Sahar.
 Both may be reached via a quick bus or taxi trip from the airport.
 Buses also travel between the airport and the nearby railway stations of Vile Parle and Andheri.
-Catch bus 312 in Terminal 1 and bus 321 in Terminal 2 to reach these stations respectively.
-Auto Rickshaws are also available at Domestic Terminal 1 for transfers to public transport.
+Auto Rickshaws are also available for transfers to public transport.

 +91 (0)22 2615 6500, Terminal 1: +91 (0)22 2615 6600, Terminal 2: +91 (0)22 2682 9000